Welcome to the website of the second UncertaiNLP workshop to be held at EMNLP 2025 in Suzhou, China.

 - Philip Schulz (Amazon, AU)

-- Rico Sennrich (University of Zurich, CH & University of Edinburgh, UK)
+- Rico Sennrich (University of Zürich, CH)

 - Edwin Simpson (University of Bristol, UK)